mlcommons/ck/ck2/README.md

-## Modular CM-based projects
+## CM-based projects

-### Towards more deterministic, portable and reproducible MLOps and DevOps
+### Automating development, optimization and deployment of efficient ML Systems

-We are developing reusable CM components to bridge [the growing gap](https://www.mihaileric.com/posts/mlops-is-a-mess) between MLOps and DevOps and make it easier to co-design, benchmark, optimize and deploy AI and ML system across continuously changing software and hardware stacks.
+CM provides a common playground and a common language to help researchers and engineers discuss and learn how to make benchmarking, optimization, co-design and deployment of complex ML Systems more deterministic, portable and reproducible across continusly changing software and hardware stacks.

-* CM repository for prototyping: [GitHub](https://github.com/mlcommons/ck/tree/master/ck2-repo-mlops)
+* Common CM repository to bridge [the growing gap](https://www.mihaileric.com/posts/mlops-is-a-mess) between ML research and production: [GitHub](https://github.com/mlcommons/ck/tree/master/ck2-repo-mlops)